 For residents in Bellefontaine Neighbors, MO, jaw pain related to TMD can interfere with everything from enjoying a meal to getting a good night’s sleep.
-At Axes Physical Therapy, our Bellefontaine Neighbors, MO physical therapists are dedicated to providing personalized TMD treatment that alleviates pain and helps patients return to their normal lives comfortably.
-Our TMJ therapy can be found at our Ballwin, MO location located just off Manchester/HWY 141.
-Feel free to reach out online, schedule an appointment, or call our Ballwin location at (636) 493-8642 to begin your treatment.
+At Axes Physical Therapy, our Bellefontaine Neighbors, MO physical therapists offer personalized TMD treatment aimed at relieving pain and helping patients get back to their daily lives with ease.
+Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
+You can contact us online, request an appointment online, or call our Ballwin location at (636) 493-8642 to get started today.

 What Is Temporomandibular Joint Dysfunction (TMD)?

 Temporomandibular Joint Dysfunction (TMD) refers to a set of conditions that impact the temporomandibular joint (TMJ), a critical hinge connecting the lower jaw (mandible) to the temporal bone.
 Positioned just in front of the ears, the TMJ stands out for its dual capabilities, enabling both hinge and sliding motions vital for eating, talking, and other jaw functions.
-Its range of motion and versatility make it one of the body’s most intricate and frequently used joints.
+Thanks to its versatility, the TMJ is considered one of the most dynamic and complex joints in human anatomy.

 Anatomy of the Temporomandibular Joint (TMJ)